AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/working-with-data.md

 | `SaveAsync()` | Inserts the row if it does not yet exist; updates it in place if it does. |
 | `DeleteAsync()` | Removes the row identified by the entity's primary key.
 No-op if the row does not exist. |

-The entity knows which table and which database it belongs to, so nothing about the entity database or table needs to be passed in.
+The entity knows which table and database it belongs to, so you don't need to specify these.

 ```csharp
 // INSERT — id is 0, so SaveAsync performs an insert and populates id.